Land grants -- Tennessee.

 This collection consists of a land grant presenting Reuben Gunter 40 acres of land in Polk County, Tennessee.

 This collection consists of material relating to the Rhea family of Sullivan County, Tennessee and covers the time period 1807-1931.
 Contained within the collection are Civil War-era records, John Rhea's financial transactions, Sons of Temperance financial transactions, material on Samuel Rhea's missionary trips to Persia, and John Rhea's correspondence.
 Also are included are Rhea genealogical material and various church records.

-Colletion consists of an original document confirming the sale of land from the state of Georgia to the Tennessee Company, owned by Zachariah Cox and Matthias Maber.
-The item was signed on January 24th, 1795.
-It specifies the amount of land and its boundaries, marking starting and ending areas with waterways like Bear Creek and the Tennessee River.
+Colletion consists of an original document confirming the sale of land (four million acres, much of which already had Cherokee and Creek Indian inhabitants) from the state of Georgia to the Tennessee Company, owned by Zachariah Cox and Matthias Maber.
+The item was signed on January 24, 1795.
+It specifies the amount of land and its boundaries, marking beginning and ending areas with waterways like Bear Creek and the Tennessee River.

 Collection consists of an original document confirming the sale of land from the state of Georgia to the Tennessee Company, owned by Zachariah Cox and Matthias Maber.
 The item was signed on January 24, 1795.
 It specifies the amount of land and its boundaries, marking starting and ending areas with waterways like the Tennessee River and uses latitude and longitude.

 This index, titled The Tennessee Bee-hive, or Early (1778-1791) North Carolina Land Grants in the Volunteer State, lists the names of 3,151 Revolutionary War soldiers who received land grants in Tennessee as a reward for their military service.
 A preface describes where this information was found and outlines some of the features of American westward migration.